 2. AI-Driven Coaching

-The platform offers tailored guidance to agents based on analyzed call data, enabling targeted training and continuous performance improvement
+The platform offers tailored guidance to agents based on analyzed call data, enabling targeted training and continuous performance improvement with call center coaching.

 3. Multilingual Support